AP Exam Information 2026-2027

 Due Dates

-TBD: Late registration with late fee
+November 7th - March 5th: Late registration with late fee

-TBD: Final payment deadline for Payment Plans
+March 25th: Final payment deadline for payment plans

 Day of Requirements